Elsa Hosk: Personal life

 Hosk is the daughter of Swedish father Pål and Finnish mother Marja.
 She has two brothers.
 Her cousin, Alice Herbst, is also a model.
 Herbst won the televised competition of Sweden's Next Top Model in 2012.

-Hosk has worked to support the anti-human-trafficking organization, FAIR Girls.
+Hosk has worked to support the anti-human trafficking organization, FAIR Girls.
 She became interested in the issue after seeing the movie The Whistleblower, which dealt with issues of sex trafficking.

-Though the media often notes her striking physical resemblance and nominal correlation to Queen Elsa from Disney's 2013 film Frozen, she denies any connection to the character or media franchise.
+Though the media often notes her physical resemblance and nominal correlation to Queen Elsa from Disney's 2013 film Frozen, she denies any connection to the character or the Frozen franchise.

-Since the beginning of 2015, she has a relationship with a British businessman Tom Daly.
-Their daughter Tuulikki Joan Daly was born in February 2021.
+Since early 2015, Hosk has been in a relationship with British businessman Tom Daly.
+Their daughter was born on 11 February 2021.
+The couple became engaged in September 2025.